nathenharvey/whats-cooking/news/WhatsCookin20120423.md

 * Bryan Berry [@bryanwb](http://twitter.com/bryanwb) wrote an article on the data.fao.org blog titled ["Managing data.fao.org with Chef"](http://faodata.blogspot.it/2012/04/chef-testimonial-data.html) - This article
-explores some of the reasons why Chef was chosen after working with custom bash and per scripts and puppet.
-It's a well written article that gives a nice introduction to some of the features of Chef, specifically how to java application stacks.
+explores some of the reasons why Chef was chosen after working with custom bash and perl scripts and puppet.
+It's a well written article that gives a nice introduction to some of the features of Chef, specifically how to use Chef with java application stacks.

 * Matt Ray [@mattray](http://twitter.com/mattray) was at the OpenStack Design Summit & Conference last week and gave